Can apply to: Scholarly outputs such as journal articles, reviews, and preprints.

 Age of publication.
 Citations are impacted by the age of the paper.
 More recently published papers have had less time to accrue citations.
 Most papers “receive a growing number of citations to arrive at a peak somewhere between two and six years after publication before the citation count decreases, while some receive most of the citations within a year or two, others are cited constantly for a long period, and still others remain unmarked before a sudden wave of citations arrives seven or ten years afterwards.”.

 Observation Period.
 If limiting the number of years from which a citation is counted, the overall citation count may decrease for a publication.

 Inappropriate use cases: Citation counts should never be interpreted as a direct measure of research quality and should not be used as a measure of positive reputation for individual researchers.
 Citation counts should not be used to compare papers of different age (i.e. publication year), type (i.e. articles, reviews, etc.) or subject areas.
 A metric more suited for this type of comparison is the Field Normalized Citation Impact.

 Transparency: Citations are only as transparent as the availability of the citing article or book allows them to be.
 One may not always be able to read citations in context, given the prevalence of subscription journals to which reviewers are not guaranteed access.
 Most databases that report citations report the full list of citing articles, at the very least, linking through to full-text articles where possible (even if only for subscribing institutions).

 Timeframe: In theory, it is possible to track citations to journal articles as far back as the advent of the scientific journal.
-But in practice, most databases only track citations for articles published in the mid-1800’s and later.
+While some coverage exists prior to 1900, coverage for Scopus and Web of Science is strongest for 1900 – present.